 I decided to write this post now, especially because, full disclosure, Roostervane does make money.
-However, it’s not a full-time income, although I hope it will be soon.
-I also do consulting.
+However, it’s not a fully passive income.
+I also have a consulting business.

 All around me I see people with fantastic knowledge and ideas, and yet for some reason, they’re not the ones making money blogging.

 So, if you have something great to give, something you really want to talk about, you may have wondered if it’s really possible to make money blogging.

 But I also want to tell you that it’s not easy.
 In this post I’ll give you some cautions, and then I’ll tell you how to make money blogging.
 Yup, I’ll tell you how to blog for a living.
 Like any other job, it takes a ton of hard work.
 But it’s possible.

 Before I start, let me say that blogging is not the only way to make money online.
 But it’s still one of my favorites!

 This post may contain links to affiliate products, which–if you choose to purchase–pay us a commission at no extra cost to you.
 This helps to support our work.
 We only promote products we’ve used and love.

 I’m a proud affiliate partner for Bluehost, which is what I used to start Roostervane.
 If you want to start a blog, I totally recommend them!
 Click here to check your domain name and get started for $2.95/mo!

 - The hard truth about making money blogging